Table of contents

-As a HVAC business manager/owner, you probably don’t have a background in online marketing, and since we don’t actually have a limitless pill available just yet you don’t have the time to learn it either.
+As a HVAC business manager/owner, you probably don’t have a background in online marketing, and since we don’t actually have a limitless pill available just yet, you don’t have the time to learn it either.

 It’s just not something you learn on the job, so you either hire someone to do it for you (and pay them well), or tackle the challenge yourself with the help of articles like this one.

-Unofficial disclaimer: this post will not turn you into Gary Vaynerchuk.
-Sorry.
+Unofficial disclaimer: this post will not turn you into Gary Vaynerchuk, sorry.
 But it will help you create an effective online presence that will generate leads and revenue for your business.

-Website marketing 101 – fun with funnels
+Website marketing 101 – the sales funnel

 I think it’s time we had “the talk”.
 Where do sales come from?
 How is a sale born?

-How does an online sales funnel work?
+How do online sales funnel work?

 Prospective clients come into contact with your marketing materials.
 Marketing materials can be your website, a landing page, a blog post (yes, like this one), an ad, you get the drift.

-After initial contact is made a prospect can disappear forever or become a lead and move down your funnel.
+After initial contact is made, a prospect can disappear forever or become a lead and move down your funnel.
 Some of these leads will exit the narrow end to transform into successful deals.
 Obviously, not all of your prospects will become leads and not all of your leads will become sales.

 For example, a prospective client browsing their phone in the summer heat can come across your business in an ad on Google (check out our guide to Google Home Service Ads).
 That’s where he enters the funnel.
 Most of the people who see your Google ad will just ignore it, but this guy is just so hot (seriously, have you checked the weather lately?), he is likely to click on it and continue to your website.
 Because your ad targeting is just that good.
 Down the funnel he goes.